swedenconnect/technical-framework/ELN-0614 - Principal Selection in SAML Authentication Requests.md

 When a Service Provider requests authentication of a user (principal), the Service Provider may have prior knowledge about the user to be authenticated, for example, when re-authenticating an already authenticated user, or when a user authenticates to a signature service where the user signs a document in a context where he or she already has been authenticated.

-> Note: An Identity Provider acting as a proxy for BankID (see \[[ELN-0612](#eln-0612)\]), in some cases require the user to provide his or hers personal identity number in order to initiate a BankID operation.
-Using the extension defined in this specification a BankID Identity Provider does not have to prompt the user for the personal identity number.
-This is especially useful when it is processing a request from a signature service.

-This specification defines an element that may be included in the `<Extensions>` element of a SAML `AuthnRequest` where the requesting Service Provider can specify matching criteria that may be used by the Identity Provider to select the particular user that should be authenticated.
+This specification defines the `<psc:PrincipalSelection>` element that may be included in the `<saml2p:Extensions>` element of a SAML `<saml2p:AuthnRequest>` where the requesting Service Provider can specify matching criteria that may be used by the Identity Provider to select the particular user that should be authenticated.

+The specification also defines the `<psc:RequestedPrincipalSelection>` element that should be used by Identity Providers that may need information about a known user in order to avoid prompting for the user ID<sup>1</sup>.
+The element should be included as an extension in the Identity Provider metadata under the `<md:IDPSSODescriptor>` element.

+> \[1]\: The typical use case is when a user once has authenticated for a service and provided his or hers user ID to the Identity Provider, and is about to perform a signature.
+If the Identity Provider prompts the user for the user ID once again the user experience is poor and the Service Provider will receive customer complaints.

-<a name="requirement-key-words"></a>
+<a name="requirements-notation"></a>
 ### 1.1.
-Requirement key words
+Requirements Notation

 The key words **MUST**, **MUST** **NOT**, **REQUIRED**, **SHALL**, **SHALL** **NOT**, **SHOULD**, **SHOULD** **NOT**, **RECOMMENDED**,